-This content is adapted from the PursueGOD Mentor YouTube channel.
+This topic is adapted from the PursueGOD Mentor YouTube channel.

 Cory and Ronda are seasoned PursueGod marriage mentors, and they share some tips and methods for using the model to its full potential.